solo-io/service-mesh-for-less-blog/README.md

 From these results, we can derive that the addition of sidecars to our test application adds around `2.6ms - 4.4ms` of latency to our application round-trip for our 3-tier service.
 Full results for the LinkerD tests can be seen in the `/experiment-data` directory

-## Istio Sidecar testing with v1.22.0
+## Istio Sidecar mTLS testing with v1.22.0

 Next we ran the same test using the traditional Istio sidecar mode, keeping the same default proxy reservation requests of `100m` CPU and `128Mi` MEM.